Adventure Travel Insurance for Hikers & Backpackers

 • Flash floods, wildfires, and other natural disasters can interrupt your plans.

-• Some insurance policies cover trip interruptions in these cases.
+• Some insurance policies may cover trip interruptions in these cases.

-What To Look For In Adventure Travel Insurance
+What to Look for in Adventure Travel Insurance

 • Emergency evacuation coverage: Look for $100,000+ for serious backcountry travel.